xcp-ng/xcp-ng-org/docs/mirrors.md

 Like a Linux distribution, XCP-ng's installation images and RPM repositories can be replicated by benevolent mirror providers.

-Starting with its 8.0 release, XCP-ng uses [mirrorbits](https://github.com/etix/mirrorbits) to redirect download requests to an appropriate mirror based on their update status and geographical position.
+XCP-ng uses [mirrorbits](https://github.com/etix/mirrorbits) to redirect download requests to an appropriate mirror based on their update status and geographical position.

 ## Original mirror

-`http://mirrors.xcp-ng.org` is the base URL for all download links, either downloads of installation ISO images, or RPM repositories used by `yum` to download updates.
+`mirrors.xcp-ng.org` is the base for all download links, either downloads of installation ISO images, or RPM repositories used by `yum` to download updates.

-Previous versions of XCP-ng downloaded files directly from `https://updates.xcp-ng.org`, which now becomes one mirror among others (and a fallback in case of files missing from other mirrors).
+Previous versions of XCP-ng used to download files directly from `https://updates.xcp-ng.org`, which since then has becomes one mirror among others (and a fallback in case of files missing from other mirrors).

 ## List of mirrors